Denver: Mass transportation

+The Colorado Department of Transportation runs Bustang, a bus system that offers weekday and weekend service connecting Denver with many locations across the state, including Grand Junction, Colorado Springs, Fort Collins, and Gunnison.
 Greyhound Lines, the intercity bus operator, has a major hub in Denver, with routes to New York City, Portland, Reno, Las Vegas, and their headquarters, Dallas.
 Subsidiary Autobuses Americanos provides service to El Paso.
 Allied bus operators Express Arrow, and Burlington Trailways provide service to Billings, Omaha, Indianapolis, and Alamosa.

+Intercity trains

 Amtrak, the national passenger rail system, provides service to Denver, operating its California Zephyr daily in both directions between Chicago and Emeryville, California, across the bay from San Francisco.
 Amtrak Thruway service operated by private bus companies links the Denver station with Rocky Mountain points.
 In 2017 the Colorado legislature reinvigorated studies of passenger rail service along the Front Range, potentially connecting Denver to Fort Collins and Pueblo, or further to Amtrak connections in Cheyenne, Wyoming and Trinidad.
 Front Range Passenger Rail is a current proposal (as of 2023) to link the cities from Pueblo in the south, north to Fort Collins and possibly to Cheyenne, Wyoming.

 At Albuquerque, New Mexico, Denver Thruway connections are made daily with the Amtrak Southwest Chief.
 Additionally, the Ski Train operated on the former Denver & Rio Grande Western Railroad, which took passengers between Denver and the Winter Park Ski Resort, but it is no longer in service.
 The Ski Train made its final run to Winter Park on March 29, 2009.
 The service was revived on a trial basis in 2016 with a great amount of local fanfare.
 Further development of a mountain corridor rail option, though publicly popular, has been met with resistance from politicians, namely the director of Colorado Department of Transportation.
 The Ski Train did return to service under Amtrak with the name "Winter Park Express" in 2017 and greatly expanded service for the 2024-2025 ski season, doubling capacity and increasing service to run Thursday-Monday during the winter ski seasons.
 The Colorado Department of Transportation plans to eventually expand service to Steamboat Springs and Craig as part of the Mountain Rail project.

 Denver's early years as a major train hub of the west are still very visible today.
 Trains stop in Denver at historic Union Station, where travelers can access RTD's 16th Street Free MallRide or use light rail to tour the city.
 Union Station will also serve as the main juncture for rail travel in the metro area, at the completion of FasTracks.
 The city also plans to invest billions to bringing frequent public transit within one-fourth of a mile of most of its residents.